Today, smartphones can completely replace a dedicated card reader and process payments on their own.

 Payment experts sometimes call it softPOS (software point of sale), a term that has proven too technical to take off among users.

-We’ve seen a clear shift among industry players towards adopting the name Tap to Pay on iPhone or Tap to Pay on Android, probably kicked off by Apple’s decision to first name their tech Tap to Pay.
+We’ve seen a clear shift among industry players towards adopting the name Tap to Pay on iPhone or Tap to Pay on Android, kicked off by Apple’s decision to first name their tech Tap to Pay.

 Is Tap to Pay right for everyone?